Skip to main content

 Sign a transaction

-In this section, we will learn about signing transactions, which involves verifying the authenticity of the user who is sending the transaction to the blockchain.
+In this section, we will learn how to sign transactions, which involves verifying the authenticity of the user sending the transaction to the blockchain.

 We will use module arguments to ensure that only the administrator can add books.
 These arguments configure a module on the Chromia blockchain and enable access to variables from a context called chain_context.
 Here’s how to set it up: